tpratt57/e-commerce-back-end-OMR/README.md

 </p>

 # Description
-A backend mysql database for e-commerce.
+A backend mysql database created for e-commerce.
 Application was built using MySQL2, dotenv, Express, and Sequelize Below are demonstration gif's of how the application functions

 ## User Story